frost0x/frost0x.github.io/index.md

 ## 👤 Contact Me

-I perform research and work professionally in Cyber Security.
+I do Cyber Security and AI stuff.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/frostsec), or via [contact@frost.fyi](mailto:contact@frost.fyi)